Tankiso-Dik/convex-randomizer/README.md

 ```

 Client-side code should reference this via `process.env.NEXT_PUBLIC_CONVEX_URL`.
 The `CONVEX_DEPLOYMENT` variable may remain for the Convex CLI but is not used in frontend code.

+### Randomizer Stats (optional)
+Set `RANDOMIZER_STATS=1` to enable collection of recent randomizer picks.
+Without it, nothing is collected.
+When enabled, `/randomizer` shows a small recent-picks panel.

 ---